 Pre-Professional II and III

 These division levels places a responsibility on the student to work at a higher technical level and must have the strength and ability to execute more technically difficult movements.
 The intensive technical demands increases from the previous level working more proficiently in all areas.
-The dancer’s focus is preparing for performance and artistic interpretation of movement, choreography concepts and musical phrasing.
+The dancer’s focus is preparing for performance and artistic interpretation of movement, choreography concepts and musical phrasing necessary for professional dance.

 Ages 9 and up

-Technique focusing on developing a complex movement vocabulary including turns, jumps, and more complicated combinations.
+Jazz Technique focuses on developing a complex movement vocabulary including turns, jumps, and more complicated combinations.
 A variety of jazz styles are explored, from lyrical jazz, to Theatre Jazz that focuses on developing basic technical skills and expressiveness.
 Students must be enrolled in ballet class or previous ballet experience.